I’m here to provide you with personalized performance solutions that align with your goals. Led by a shared commitment to quality and care.

 She served as the Kansas City Comets’ Sports Performance Trainer (MASL) for the 2023-24 season.

 Lainey has held close working relationships with Sports Physical Therapists in the area since 2015.
-She utilizes her knowledge, expertise, and resources to develop progressive return to play programs, helping athlete’s bridge the gap between rehab and full return to sport.
+She utilizes her knowledge, expertise, and resources to also develop progressive return to play programs—helping athlete’s bridge the gap between rehab and full return to sport.
 She believes programs should benefit more than just the athlete’s physical performance, especially in a return to play scenario.
-Her programs are centered around the athlete as a whole: blending physical strength, performance, and capacity with new-found levels of grit, mental resilience, emotional health, and vitality to foster an overall feeling of well-being and unwavering confidence—both on and off the field.
+Her programs are centered around the athlete as a whole: blending physical strength, performance, and capacity with new-found levels of grit, mental resilience, emotional regulation, and vitality to foster an overall feeling of well-being and unwavering confidence—both on and off the field.